integrityapplications/pinz/README.md

 Running a demo
 ==============

+1. Install node dependencies (npm install)

-start mongo (host:localhost port:27017)
+2. start mongo (host:localhost port:27017)

-run node application resources/datagen.js to populate MongoDB with randomly generated observables.
+3. Run node application resources/datagen.js to populate MongoDB with randomly generated observables.
 Verify by viewing generated documents in 'observabledb' with mongo shell.

-start pinz application (npm start)
+4. start pinz application (npm start)

-Test installation by running resources/testPost.sh.
+5. Test installation by running resources/testPost.sh.
 An array of matching observable documents will be output if everything is working properly.